Lockheed F-104 Starfighter

 the Hasegawa parts

-On this page, you will see the construction through an "in progress report" of:
+Continuing on this page, you will see the construction through an "in progress report" of 2 brands:

 - Hasegawa F-104G, based on the "C" kit but with adaptions.